Trade Gold Trading

 = 10:1

-In gold trading the security is known as margin.
-This is the capital that you deposit with your broker.
+In gold trading the security is referred to as margin.
+This is the capital that you deposit with your online broker.

 Now if Your Leverage is 100:1

-For 50% requisite of this level before stopping out your gold positions mechanically, then your trade positions will be closed once your account balance gets to $500
+If you have a 50% requirement at this level before automatically closing your gold holdings, then your trade positions will be closed when your account balance reaches $500.

-To know about this level that is calculated by your platform software automatically/mechanically - MT4 Software Platform will show this as "Gold Margin Requirement", This will be displayed as a % the higher the % the less ikely your positions are to get closed out.
+To know about this level that is calculated by your platform automatically/mechanically - MT4 Software will show this as "Gold Margin Requirement", This will be shown as a % the higher the % the less ikely your positions are to get closed out.

 For Example if